Xenos5282/tripodeal/README.md

 # tripodeal
-Freelance web project for a travel startup
+A freelance web project for a travel startup